jayggg/ngstents/README.md

 Several methods are available for visualizing tent-pitched slabs in two spatial dimensions plus time:

 * `tentswebgui` allows visualization of a tent-pitched slab in a browser directly or within a Jupyter notebook.
-* tentsngsgui is a plugin to NGSolve/ngsgui which adds a tent scene for visualizing a tent-pitched slab
+* `tentsngsgui` is a plugin to NGSolve/ngsgui which adds a tent scene for visualizing a tent-pitched slab
 * The tent slab geometry can also be exported to a VTK file for viewing with Paraview.

 ### 3D Visualization

-The tentsngsgui currently supports a tent-pitched slab on a 3D spatial mesh, but gives very incomplete visualization of the tents and layers.
+`tentsngsgui` currently supports a tent-pitched slab on a 3D spatial mesh, but gives very incomplete visualization of the tents and layers.

+For more details on `tentsngsgui` and `tentswebgui`, see the README.md files in their directories.